 - The balance check endpoint can be effective in reducing R01 NSF returns and providing you peace-of-mind when other parties transact on your platform

-- Partners who choose to leverage our integration with Sift Science get real-time risk management of ACH payments, helping monitor and mitigate fraud on their platforms
+- Customers who choose to leverage our integration with Sift Science get real-time risk management of ACH payments, helping monitor and mitigate fraud on their platforms

 All of this is wrapped up neatly into a simple, intuitive API and dashboard to help you monitor everything happening on your platform.